-Olivia S. Byrne is a partner in the Washington D.C. office and a member of the firm’s Real Estate Investment, Development, and Finance group.
+Olivia S. Byrne is a partner in the Washington D.C. office and a member of the firm’s real estate investment, development, sports, and finance group.

-She represents many corporations, nonprofits, and partnerships in real estate projects relating to headquarters buildings, mixed-use, retail, office, residential, manufacturing, warehouse, healthcare, hotels, restaurants, sports arenas and colleges and universities.
+She represents many corporations, nonprofits, and partnerships in real estate projects relating to headquarters buildings, mixed-use, retail, office, sports stadiums and arenas, residential, manufacturing, warehouse, healthcare, hotels, restaurants, and colleges and universities.
 Ms. Byrne focuses her practice on public policy, legislative counseling, real estate transactions, and financing transactions.
-This includes tax exempt and taxable bonds, New Markets Tax Credits (“NMTC”), Tax Increment Financings (“TIFs”), public/private partnerships, (including those with colleges and universities), and public finance including multifamily housing projects with low income housing tax credits and tax exempt bonds.
+This includes tax exempt and taxable bonds, conventional loans, OZ equity, New Markets Tax Credits (“NMTC”), Tax Increment Financings (“TIFs”), public/private partnerships, (including those with colleges and universities), and public finance including multifamily housing projects with low income housing tax credits and tax exempt bonds.
 She has completed financing transactions with NMTC allocatees for many mixed-use multifamily housing and office projects.
 She has worked on numerous multifamily housing projects on a national, state, and local basis.
 Ms. Byrne has also worked on infrastructure projects and other projects financed with TIFs.
 She has represented NMTC borrowers with public/private partnerships and manufacturing projects on a national basis.
 Ms. Byrne also represents developers and corporations with real estate acquisitions, renovation projects, and public/private partnerships, as well as retail/residential, office condominiums, and the related real estate documentation and due diligence.
 She is a registered lobbyist in DC and works with Virginia and Maryland frequently as well.